Skip to Main Content

 Anti-Kickback

-Proposals must be sealed and delivered to the University at the address set forth in the bid document on or before the specified date and time.
-The University shall not accept proposals received by facsimile or email.
-The University shall, at the specified opening date and time, open all proposals that are otherwise in order.
-The University will allow interested parties to attend such opening for purposes of identifying which Vendors have responded.
+Responses must be submitted electronically through the UNF Bid Portal as set forth in the solicitation document on or before the specified date and time.
+Late submissions will not be accepted by the UNF Bid Portal.
+The University will not accept responses received in-person, by mail, by fax, or by email.
+The University shall, at the specified opening date and time, open all responses that are otherwise in order.
+The University may allow interested parties to attend such opening for purposes of identifying which Suppliers have responded.
 The University will make no immediate decision at such time.

-If only one proposal is received, Procurement Services may delay the opening in order to determine why other Vendors did not respond and/or to encourage other Vendors to respond.
+If only one response is received, Procurement Services may delay the opening in order to determine why other Suppliers did not respond and/or to encourage other Suppliers to respond.

-More than one bid/proposal from an individual, firm, partnership, corporation or association under the same or different names will not be considered.
-Reasonable grounds for believing that a bidder is involved in more than one proposal for the same work will be cause for rejection of all proposals in which such offerers are believed to be involved.
+More than one response from an individual, firm, partnership, corporation or association under the same or different names will not be considered.
+Reasonable grounds for believing that a respondent is involved in more than one response for the same work will be cause for rejection of all responses in which such offerers are believed to be involved.

 Proposal Costs

-The University is not liable in any manner or to any extent for any cost or expense incurred by any Vendor in the preparation, submission, presentation, or any other action connected with proposing or otherwise responding to the bid.
-Such exemption from liability applies whether such costs are incurred directly by the Vendor or indirectly through the Vendor's agents, employees, assigns or others, whether related or not, to the Vendor.
+The University is not liable in any manner or to any extent for any cost or expense incurred by any Supplier in the preparation, submission, presentation, or any other action connected with proposing or otherwise responding to the solicitation.
+Such exemption from liability applies whether such costs are incurred directly by the Supplier or indirectly through the Supplier's agents, employees, assigns or others, whether related or not, to the Supplier.

-Sealed Paper Proposals Required; Faxes or Emails Not Accepted
+Electronic Responses Required; In-Person Delivery, Mail, Faxes, or Emails Not Accepted

-Vendors may withdraw their proposals any time prior to the bid opening date.
-Vendors may request to withdraw their proposals after the bid opening date and time prior to selection and Notice of Intended Decision.
+Suppliers may withdraw their response any time prior to the bid opening/proposal closing date.
+Suppliers may request to withdraw their responses after the bid opening/proposal closing date and time prior to selection and Statement of Intent to Award.
 The University shall have sole authority to grant or deny such a request.
-In the event the University grants such a request, it may withhold issuing future bids to such Vendors.
+In the event the University grants such a request, it may withhold issuing future solicitations to such Suppliers.

-If the Vendor needs to submit proprietary information with the proposal, the Vendor shall ensure that it is enclosed in a separate envelope from the proposal and that it is clearly designated and conspicuously labeled as such.
-Selection or rejection of the proposal shall not affect the University's right of use; provided, however, that the University will, in good faith and to the extent allowed by law, honor the confidentiality of any Vendor information that is clearly designated and conspicuously labeled as proprietary.
-Vendor information labeled proprietary shall be maintained as confidential subject to limitations in Florida and Federal law, including the Florida Public Records law and the order of any court of competent jurisdiction.
+If the Supplier needs to submit proprietary information with its response, the Supplier shall ensure that it is submitted in a separate document from the original response and that it is clearly designated and conspicuously labeled as such.
+Selection or rejection of the response shall not affect the University's right of use; provided, however, that the University will, in good faith and to the extent allowed by law, honor the confidentiality of any Supplier information that is clearly designated and conspicuously labeled as proprietary.
+Supplier information labeled proprietary shall be maintained as confidential subject to limitations in Florida and Federal law, including the Florida Public Records law and the order of any court of competent jurisdiction.
 Pricing information cannot be considered proprietary.
 The University shall not be liable in any manner, or in any amount, for disclosing proprietary information if such information is not clearly so designated and conspicuously so labeled.
 The University shall likewise not be liable if it did not know, or could not have reasonably known, that such information was proprietary.

-Contractual Intent/Right to Suspend, Terminate and/or Recommence bid Process
+Contractual Intent/Right to Suspend, Terminate and/or Recommence Solicitation Process

-The University intends to contract with one or more Vendors whose proposal(s) are considered to be in the best interests of the University.
-However, the University may suspend and/or terminate a bid process at any time up to Notice of Intended Decision, without prior notice, and without liability of any kind or amount.
-Further, the University reserves the right to commence one or more subsequent bid processes seeking the same or similar products or services covered hereunder.
+The University intends to contract with one or more Supplier whose response(s) are considered to be in the best interests of the University.
+However, the University may suspend and/or terminate a solicitation process at any time up to Statement of Intent to Award, without prior notice, and without liability of any kind or amount.
+Further, the University reserves the right to commence one or more subsequent solicitation processes seeking the same or similar products or services covered hereunder.

-Under a bid, the University shall hold that Vendors' responses to a bid shall remain in effect for a period of 180 days following the opening date in order to allow time for evaluation, approval and award of the contract.
-Any Vendor who does not agree to this condition shall specifically communicate in its proposal such disagreement to the University along with any proposed alternatives.
+Under a solicitation, the University shall hold that Suppliers' responses to a solicitation shall remain in effect for a period of 180 days following the bid opening/proposal closing date in order to allow time for evaluation, approval and award of the contract.
+Any Supplier who does not agree to this condition shall specifically communicate in its response such disagreement to the University along with any proposed alternatives.
 The University may accept or reject such proposed alternatives without further notification or explanation.

-The University may accept or reject any Vendor's proposal, in part or in its entirety, if such proposal contains errors, omissions or other problematic information.
+The University may accept or reject any Supplier's response, in part or in its entirety, if such proposal contains errors, omissions or other problematic information.
 The University may decide upon the materiality of such errors, omissions or other problematic information.

 The University is under no obligation whatsoever to honor or observe any information that may conflict, or appear to conflict, with any provision herein, regardless of whether such information be obtained from any office, agent or employee of the University.
-Such information shall not affect the Vendor's risks or obligations under an agreement resulting from a bid.
+Such information shall not affect the Supplier's risks or obligations under an agreement resulting from a solicitation.

-Rejection of Vendor Counter-offers, Stipulations and Other Exceptions
+Rejection of Supplier Counter-offers, Stipulations and Other Exceptions

-Any Vendor exception, stipulation, counter-offer, requirement, and/or other alternative term or condition shall be considered rejected unless specifically accepted, in writing, by the University and thereafter incorporated into any contract resulting from a bid.
+Any Supplier exception, stipulation, counter-offer, requirement, and/or other alternative term or condition shall be considered rejected unless specifically accepted, in writing, by the University and thereafter incorporated into any contract resulting from a solicitation.

-The University reserves the right to determine whether a Vendor has the ability, capacity and resources necessary to fully perform any contract resulting from a bid.
-The University may request from Vendors information it deems necessary to evaluate such Vendors' qualifications and capacities to deliver the products and/or services sought hereunder.
-The University may reject any Vendor's proposal for which such information has been requested but which the Vendor has not provided.
+The University reserves the right to determine whether a Supplier has the ability, capacity and resources necessary to fully perform any contract resulting from a solicitation.
+The University may request from Supplier information it deems necessary to evaluate such Suppliers' qualifications and capacities to deliver the products and/or services sought hereunder.
+The University may reject any Supplier's response for which such information has been requested but which the Supplier has not provided.
 Such information may include, but is not limited to:

 • Financial resources